arash77/RSS-bot-for-galaxy-social/README.md

-# RSS-bot-for-galaxy-social
+# Feed bot for galaxy social
-A bot that receives RSS feeds and automatically creates posts by adding pull requests to the Galaxy Social repository.
+A bot that receives feeds and automatically creates posts by adding pull requests to the Galaxy Social repository.